gh0st4n/ZVC/README.md

-# zig-shell
+# ZVC
-Simple Script for Zig Version Control with shell
+Simple Script for Zig Version Control with shell(sh)